-Ms. Sasse is requesting the withdrawal of her registration for principal We Choose Us.
-She unintentionally registered for this principal not realizing it was unnecessary as she is registered as a lobbyist for ISAIAH.
+Lobbyist Sasse is requesting the withdrawal of her registration for principal We Choose Us (8049).
+Lobbyist Sasse unintentionally registered for this principal not realizing it was unnecessary as she is registered with principal ISAIAH (5316).
 We Choose Us is a project of ISAIAH and is not a distinct legal entity.
-Ms. Sasse and Brian Kao appeared before the Board by Webex to briefly explain the request.